In Google I/O 2017, Google Home Mini and Google Home Max were introduced to the Google Home family.

 Google Home Mini vs Google Home: changeable base

 Google Home has a changeable base.
-You can use metal base (printed steel which is actually just polycarbonate/hard plastic) or fabric base.
+You can use a metal base (printed steel which is actually just polycarbonate/hard plastic) or a fabric base.

-You can choose one of the 7 available colors for the base for Google Home: coral, mango, marine, violet (for fabric), copper, snow or carbon (for metal).
+You can choose one of the 7 available colours for the base for Google Home: coral, mango, marine, violet (for fabric), copper, snow or carbon (for metal).

 Of course, the base for Google Home is not free.
 It will cost you $20 (fabric) or $40 (metal).

 Google Home Mini does not offer any customization.
 The top of Google Home Mini is covered with a textured fabric.
-There are 3 color options for the fabric: chalk, charcoal or coral (red).
+There are 3 colour options for the fabric: chalk, charcoal or coral (red).

 Google Home Mini vs Google Home: different ways to control

-For Google Home Mini, the control is different due to lack of the touch panel.
+For Google Home Mini, the control is different due to the lack of a touch panel.

 Google Home Mini vs Google Home: service port

-In Google Home, there is a deactivated USB port in the bottom.
-It may be enabled in the future through firmware update.
+In Google Home, there is a deactivated USB port at the bottom.
+It may be enabled in the future through a firmware update.

 Google Home Mini does not have such a service port.